Practice Security Operations Questions Now

 Common SECPLUS Traps

-- Questions in Security Architecture often include distractors that look correct for Security Operations but violate least-privilege, durability, or availability requirements.
+- Questions in Security Architecture often include distractors that look correct for Security Operations but violate security policy, performance, or reliability requirements.

 - Avoid picking options purely by feature name; validate data path, failure handling, and governance impact before answering.